 “Gaelic is about more than language; it’s a culture, a way-of-life, a different outlook on things.”

 The National Gaelic Language Plan, which will run until 2022 seeks to secure Gaelic as one of our official languages with the aim to promote a positive image and gain equal respect to English.

 Gaelic gives Scotland a unique identity—something no other country has.
 Without Gaelic, Scotland would lose its culture and with it, part of its identity.
-This may not be the main focus in terms of funding, but that doesn’t mean it shouldn’t be starved of investment.
+The language may not be our number one priority in terms of funding, but that doesn’t mean it shouldn’t be starved of investment.

 If you want to learn the language you should because what’s the worst that can happen?
 You try and you don’t quite get the hang of it or you didn’t enjoy it as much as you thought you would.
-Maybe you actually enjoyed it and a year from now you will be able to read, write and speak the language.
+Maybe you actually enjoyed it and this time next year you’ll be able to converse in the language.

-Gaelic is not a ‘dying language’ but it does need help to flourish and this can be done by simply learning a few words.
-There are many courses you can do in person or online to work around your schedule—making more opportunities for everyone.
+Gaelic is not a ‘dying’ but it does need help to flourish and this can be done by simply learning a few words.
+There are many courses you can do in person or online to work around your schedule—making it more accessible for everyone.